s-keshri/villa-frontend/README.md

 ## The ETL Pipeline in Detail

-When a guest clicks **Confirm Booking**, a single API call triggers this sequence — all inside one database transaction:
+When a guest clicks **Confirm Booking**, a single API call triggers this sequence:

 ```
 1. Validate property slug exists
 2. Check guest count ≤ property max_guests
 3. Query inventory → confirm all dates are available
 4. Upsert guest record (INSERT ...
-ON CONFLICT DO NOTHING)
+ON CONFLICT DO UPDATE)
 5. Generate booking reference (BK-YYYYMMDD-XXXX)
 6. INSERT booking row with snapshotted price
 7. UPDATE inventory → set is_available = FALSE for all booked dates
-8. COMMIT
+8. COMMIT — steps 4–7 are one atomic transaction
-9. Send HTML confirmation email to guest via Resend
+9. Send branded HTML confirmation email via Resend

-If any step fails → ROLLBACK (no partial writes)
+If any step from 4–7 fails → ROLLBACK (no partial writes, no orphaned records)
+Email failure (step 9) never affects the booking — it is non-blocking
 ```

-This atomic transaction pattern is what makes the pipeline reliable.
-No double bookings.
-No orphaned records.

 ---